wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/15-Publishing-Plugins/01-The-WordPress.org-plugin-directory.md

 One of official ways to do this is to submit your plugin to the WordPress.org plugins directory.

-Let's dive into what the WordPress.org theme directory is, why you might consider publishing your theme there, and learn about the process of submitting your theme to the theme directory.
+Let's dive into what the WordPress.org plugin directory is, why you might consider publishing your theme there, and learn about the process of submitting your theme to the theme directory.

 ## What is the WordPress.org plugin directory?